RaySxySun/RaySxySun.github.io/_posts/2016-06-06-HashMap(Java).md

 - (1)The **HashMap** is not threads safe.
 (Because of auto-resizing mechanism)
 - (2)The **HashTable** is a thread safe.
 (SLOW: CRUD methods are synchronized)
 - (3)The **ConcurrentHashMap** is smater thread safe implementation.
 (JAVA5:synchronized bucket)
 	- multiples threads can get(), remove() or put(),  if not accessing the same bucket or resizing
 	- It is better choice for multithreaded application.

 > [Worst] when 2 threads save/put value & the 2 put() calls auto resizing at the same time, which would create a inner-loop in a bucket.
-Tring to get a data, the get(), will never end.
+Trying to get a data, the get(), will never end.

 # Unchangeable Key

 > If we create your own Key class and don’t make it changeable.
 Modifying key may cause value "lost"(exist but cannot be found).

 # HashMap in JAVA 8

 >  The lines of code about HashMap increases from 1k (JAVA 7) to 2k (JAVA 8)

 - A BIG difference: Nodes can be extended to TreeNodes.
 	- TreeNodes	is a red-black tree structure.O(log(n)) for add, delete or get

 		static class Node<K,V> implements Map.Entry<K,V> {